Git in Action!

 Saijyoti Panda, Pranav V Bhat

 Have you ever broken something in your project and wished you could go back in time?
 Or wanted to share your code with the world but weren't able to?
 That’s where Git and Github come in.
-They make saving changes, sharing and collaborating easy :D
+They make saving changes, sharing code and collaborating easy :D

 Why Git?
 And What Is It Anyway?